 7.2 In the event that the Restricted Stock Units are, in connection with the Change in Control, either assumed by the successor corporation (or parent thereof) or replaced with comparable restricted stock units of the successor corporation (or parent thereof) and, within eighteen (18) months of the effective date of the Change in Control, the Participant's Service terminates due to Involuntary Termination, the vesting of the Restricted Stock Units shall be accelerated in full and the total number of Restricted Stock Units subject to the Award shall be deemed vested effective as of the effective date of the Participant's Involuntary Termination (as determined in accordance with Section 7.3).
-Restricted Stock Units vested as a result of the Participant's Involuntary Termination shall be settled in accordance with Section 4 on the 60th day following the date of the Participant's termination of employment or service provided that the Participant has signed a full general release in a form prepared by or otherwise acceptable to Company, releasing all claims, known or unknown, that the Participant or service or termination of employment or service with Company and the period for revocation, if any, of such release has lapsed on or before such 60th day without the release having been revoked.
-In the event that such release does not become effective in accordance with its terms on or before the 60th day following the date of the Participant's Involuntary Termination.
+Restricted Stock Units vested as a result of the Participant's Involuntary Termination shall be settled in accordance with Section 4 on the 60 th day following the date of the Participant's termination of employment or service provided that the Participant has signed a full general release in a form prepared by or otherwise acceptable to Company, releasing all claims, known or unknown, that the Participant may have against Company and its officers, directors, employees and affiliated companies, arising out of or in any way related to the Participant's employment or service or termination of employment or service with Company and the period for revocation, if any, of such release has lapsed on or before such 60 th day without the release having been revoked.
+In the event that such release does not become effective in accordance with its terms on or before the 60 th day following the date of the Participant's termination of employment or service, the Participant shall forfeit, without compensation therefor, any Restricted Stock Units that were deemed vested as a result of the Participant's Involuntary Termination.